dbarnas/Biometry/Lectures/Midterm1/Class_5.md

 - if we say p < 0.05, there is a small chance we made a type I error. but if we say p < 0.0001, there is a very tiny small chance we made a type I error

 **One vs Two-tailed tests**
-- Two-tailed: type i errors could be in the 2.5% low end or 2.5% high end
+- Two-tailed: type I errors could be in the 2.5% low end or 2.5% high end
   - use unless you have a priori reason to expect one-tail
-- One-tailed: when there's no way the type i error could be in one of the tails, we assume the 5% error is at one of the tails
+- One-tailed: when there's no way the type I error could be in one of the tails, we assume the 5% error is at one of the tails
   - much less common

 **Type II Error**
-- beta = type ii error rate
+- beta = type II error rate
 - trade-off between alpha and beta
 - less commonly reported
 - if we accept the null, how sure are we about that result, especially if there are important consequences?

+**Power of a test**
+- power = probability that we correctly accept the alternate hypothesis Ha
+- power = 1 - beta
+- decreasing alpha increases beta and thus decreases power
+- p (probability) (type I error: rejecting H0 when we shouldn't) = alpha
+  - by convention, alpha = 0.05 (5%)
+- beta = type II error rate: accepting H0 when we shouldn't

 **Guidelines for making and interpreting null hypotheses**
 - Just because we accept something, doens't mean it's true. we have to put a probability on that. we say we failed to reject the null, but doesn't mean the null is true